WHRO-TV: Establishment

 Channel 21 was the originally allotted channel to Norfolk for educational use when reserved channels were made available in 1952.
 However, there was no immediate interest in building a station to use the channel as a result of the cost involved.
 Educational television did not come to Hampton Roads until September 1957, when WVEC-TV (then on channel 15) began broadcasting two hours a day of programs for Norfolk city schools.
 This was reduced to one hour in 1959, when WVEC-TV moved from ultra high frequency (UHF) channel 15 to very high frequency (VHF) channel 13.

 The move of WVEC-TV from channel 15 to channel 13 left an option open for the activation of a dedicated educational station, a matter which became acute when WVEC-TV announced in December 1960 that it would cease carrying educational programming beginning in June 1961.
-Three months later, in March 1961, an association of local school systems was formed, with proposals to use channel 15 instead of 21 as well as WVEC-TV's former tower from its channel 15 facility the tower.
+Three months later, in March 1961, an association of local school systems was formed, with proposals to use channel 15 instead of 21 as well as WVEC-TV's former tower from its channel 15 facility.
 Only two school systems emerged in favor of the project, those in Hampton and Norfolk.
 The two school systems formed the Hampton Roads Educational Television Association (HRETA), which formally applied for channel 15 on May 29, 1961.
 Francis N. Crenshaw, the chairman of the Norfolk school board, predicted the station would be in service by September.
 Both school systems set aside funds to help start the station, and a construction permit was issued on July 17, 1961.
 The HRETA immediately hired a general manager and executed contracts to buy the former WVEC-TV tower and antenna.
 An October 2 start date was set, as was the call sign WHRO-TV; the first choice, WHRE, belonged to a ship.
-The new station also affiliated with National Educational Television.
+The new station also affiliated with National Educational Television (NET).

 After a delay in the shipment of the transmitter nearly put the start date in doubt, WHRO-TV began broadcasting on October 2, 1961, as Virginia's first noncommercial television station; the first broadcast, planned for two hours, was cut to 30 minutes by technical difficulties.
 The next day, educational programs for classroom use were broadcast for the first time.
 However, some schools lacked UHF converters necessary to view the programs on their VHF-only TV sets, and all-channel sets were not being sold in the Norfolk area even though it had only been two years since WVEC-TV moved to VHF.
 WHRO-TV was the first educational television station in Virginia.
 After the first year, the association began encouraging other school systems as well as local private and parochial schools to join in an effort to bring down per-student costs by expanding the number of subscribing schools.
 The number of courses offered had grown to 20, ranging from fourth-grade social studies to calculus.